 We are proud to say that we are still offering comfortable accommodation, an excellent menu and a wide selection of ales, wines and spirits to travellers and locals alike.
-The Head Chef was previously at Langar Hall Hotel near Nottingham which has been awarded two rosettes by The AA for its restaurant.
-Regular visitors to the hotel have been the BBC Test Match Special commentary team, Jools Holland and Keira Knightley and Fashion designer Paul Smith has a gallery there.
 Our real ales have Cask Marque accreditation.
 Complimentary WiFi is available for guests.
 Live sport is shown on the large screen in the Sports Bar.
 Menu items are available to take away.

 Lincolnshire hospitality at The Wheatsheaf Country Inn and Restaurant.